 Online Safety Tips:

-- Ensure privacy settings are turned on so that only friends and family can see your personal information.
+- Ensure privacy settings are turned on so that only friends and family can see your personal information, including your location.

-- Never give out personal information, such as date of birth, real name, address, telephone number, online.
+- Never give out personal information, such as date of birth, real name, address, telephone number or location, online.

 - Use a nickname rather than your real name when registering online.

 - Do not post videos/images of your school, work place or home that could be used to identify your location.

 - Never arrange to meet anyone in person that you only know online.

 - When registering on web sites, give the minimum amount of information required.

 - Ensure you have anti-virus software installed and updated.

 The tips above have been around for a number of years.
 More recently, the increase in the use of mobile applications, or â€˜appsâ€™, has meant that dangers have moved closer to home.
 Unfortunately, young people can get involved in risky behaviour in their own homes, and vigilance from all stakeholders is vital to keeping the young people in our care safe.

 When using the internet, we are all leaving a trail of information.
 This could be through web sites we sign up to, comments we post or dozens of other things.
 This is known as a “digital footprint” and is being increasingly used by employers and further education providers to assess the character of the young people applying to them.
 Comments and images posted years previously can be found and may possibly affect future education or employment prospects.
 When considering the posting of comments or uploading of images, a general rule of thumb is if you wouldnâ€™t print something on a T-shirt and walk through Ashbourne with it clearly on display then it is probably not safe or appropriate to post online.